 *Many thanks to Dave Millner (son of Charles), for giving us such a neat history lesson on this stunning Packard.

-We got a call from a gentleman who was attempting to close out his wife’s uncle’s estate, who had recently passed away.
+We got a call a while back from a gentleman who was attempting to close out his wife’s uncle’s estate, who had recently passed away.
 He and his wife were trying to get the estate ready for sale when the realtor called and said they needed to get the garage cleaned.
 The couple then went over to the garage and opened it up, ready to start clearing out old scrap wood and garbage; much to their surprise, the garage was not full of trash but rather two Cadillac Coupe Devilles tucked side by side.
 The two cars still had the original window stickers on the car!
 One car had 4,800 miles, the other had 14,000.
 Both were completely original, well documented, and ran like new with nothing more than a quick tune-up.
 We were ecstatic to help awaken these beautiful Caddys from their slumber and get them back on the road.
 We cleaned up the cars and both sold in a matter of days, the new owners thrilled to have such an original, low mileage example.